-Manchester blast witness: 'bodies scattered about everywhere'
+Manchester blast witness: 'Bodies scattered about everywhere'

 His brother's heart was "beating out of his chest," he said.

-Police said at least 19 people were killed about 50 injured outside the arena in a possible terrorist incident late Monday night.
+Police described the blast as a possible terrorist incident.
 "This is currently being treated as a terrorist incident until police know otherwise," Greater Manchester police said on Twitter.

-Other witnesses described the panic that followed.
-There were bodies and blood in the arena, and smoke filled a corridor and a stairway.
-Frantic parents called out for their children.

 'Bodies scattered'